Protocol Guidelines

 14.4.2 Visa requirements

 All foreign visitors must hold a valid visa to enter Australia.
 They must also complete an Incoming Passenger Card.
+Missions should contact the Department of Home Affairs for any visa queries.

-14.4.3 Customs and quarantine requirements
+14.4.3 Customs and biosecurity requirements

 For further information, go to: